Vimal-Mudalagi/Terminus-Shell/README.md

 The shell continuously runs in a loop, waiting for user input.
 When a command is entered, the shell parses the input and executes it using the Windows API's `CreateProcess()` function.
 The program waits for the command to complete before showing the next prompt.

+## Full Code Explanation

+For a detailed explanation of the code, check out the [CodeExplanation.md](CodeExplanation.md).

 ### Key Functions:
 - **`fgets()`**: Reads user input from the terminal.
 - **`strtok()`**: Tokenizes the input into commands and arguments.